AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

+----- Here is how I would summarise TDD advantages to someone new to coding. -----

 The advantages of TDD are:

 - It helps to **proactively** notice and solve a lot of bugs that otherwise could have persisted up to the production stage, which **increases the quality**.
 Notably thanks to acceptance criterias that helps to make sure the expected behavior is maintained and to think about the public interface.